adfinis/success-packages/hashicorp-vault-administration.md

 ## Vault lab with docker-compose

-There are 3 different labs available, depending on your preference!
+There are 4 different compose files available, depending on your preference!

-Decide whether to keep, or throw away the Vault state on your local machine.
+Decide whether to keep or throw away the Vault state

 | File name                            | Goal                                    |
 |--------------------------------------|-----------------------------------------|